nadams019/Virtual-Wardrobe/README.md

 ## Team Members: Aadiba Haque, Bethany Saunders, Bismah Shahid, Dorothy Akpovwa, Nakeya Adams

 # Mission Statement
+	The Virtual Wardrobe is a “Clueless” inspired website that allows users to organize, customize, and plan outfits.
+Users are able to visualize their wardrobe and bring it to life by using the different features available.
+Whether you are a fashion enthusiast or fashion newbie, The Virtual Wardrobe is able to help you find your style by taking the Aesthetic quiz.
+The user-friendly interface allows users to feel comfortable exploring their style and adventure into the different realms of fashion.

 # Features
 - Uploading items:
 The user will be able to take a picture of their clothes (taken separately with a white background), and upload it to the website as an item.